NPH El Salvador

 El Salvador is still experiencing the impacts of their 12 year civil war (finishing in 1992).
 Many children became orphans because of the war.
 The new war that El Salvador is experiencing is the ‘Drug War’, with gang violence affecting many communities in El Salvador.

-Our NPH helps children who cannot live with their families as well as disadvantaged children living in neighbouring communities.
+Our NPH helps children who cannot live with their families, as well as disadvantaged children living in neighbouring communities.
 The NPH property includes a preschool through to secondary school, clinic, administrative offices, chapel, vocational workshops, a farm and gardens, dining room and kitchen; houses for the boys, girls and the babies.

 NPH El Salvador is led by Dora Lemus, who grew up at NPH El Salvador, studied psychology and worked for several years as a psychologist at NPH Honduras.
-She leads a team of 117 dedicated employees.

 1999: First 12 children arrived in Santa Ana.